lmd-code/lmdjsutils/LmdCookies/README.md

 new LmdCookies(prefix, path, domain, secure, sameSite)
 ```

-- `prefix` - Prefix for cookie names - any cookie without prefix will be ignored (*defaulta to no prefix/empty string*).
+- `prefix` - Prefix for cookie names, when used any cookie without prefix will be ignored (*defaults to no prefix/empty string*).
 - `path` -  Absolute path for cookie visibility (*defaults to current path*)
 - `domain` - Cookie domain (*defaults to current domain only*)
 - `secure` - Only send over https (*defaults to `false`*).